 I believe Natural gas is still in the very early stages of general adoption, and that there is a huge potential in the making in here … at least to become a more self-sufficient energy focused nation.
 Though natural gas engines currently comprise 3 percent of truck engines, I predict that penetration will rise to 10 or 15 percent by 2020–allowing investors to capitalize on “niche truck and bus applications.”

 For More: How Disruptive Is your Investment Model?

 Austrian Economics is a school of economic thought that is based on methodological individualism.
 It originated in late-19th and early-20th century Vienna with the work of Carl Menger, Eugen von Bohm-Bawerk and others…

 Some of the key principles of the Austrian school include but are not limited to:

 1. Individualism.
 First and foremost, Austrians are believers in individualism, as opposed to forced government collectivism.
-The most efficient economies are free economies, because they tap into people’s unique, innate incentive structures.
-Government involvement in economies stifle individual incentive because they take capital from all and reallocate it to some, creating an inequality and inefficiency which undermines the natural free incentive structure.
+The most efficient economies are free economies because they tap into people’s unique, innate incentive structures.
+Government involvement in economies stifles individual incentive because they take capital from all and reallocate it to some, creating an inequality and inefficiency which undermines the natural free incentive structure.
 Individualism does not mean selfishness, it literally just means the freedom for individuals to choose for themselves.
 People are naturally motivated to provide for other people, including their families, communities, and causes they believe in.
-Rather than ‘donating’ their income to government, Austrians believe that under a truly free market economies prosper, and that greater wealth both improves general standard of living and allows privately funded charities to prosper as well.
+Rather than ‘donating’ their income to the government, Austrians believe that under truly free market economies prosper and that greater wealth both improves the general standard of living and allows privately funded charities to prosper as well.

 For More: Austrian v/s Mainstream Economics